Women’s Frozen Four

 The NCAA crowns its women’s national champion at the culmination of the college hockey season, the Frozen Four, each March.
 The first Frozen Four was hosted by the University of Minnesota in Minneapolis in 2001 with Minnesota Duluth securing the inaugural trophy.
 In 2021, the tournament expanded to its current 11-team format.
 The tournament opens at four regional sites held on the campus of each of the top four seeds, with the winners advancing to the Frozen Four.

-It was the third straight year these two teams squared off in the national title game and the third straight to be decided by a single goal.
+It was the fourth straight year these two teams squared off in the national title game and the fourth straight to be decided by a single goal.

-Pegula Ice Arena in University Park, Pennsylvania, is set to host the 2026 Women’s Frozen Four.
-It will be Penn State’s second time hosting the event, following the 2022 tournament.
+AMSOIL Arena in Duluth, Minnesota is set to host the 2027 Women’s Frozen Four.
+It will be Minnesota Duluth’s fifth time hosting the event, following the 2023 tournament.

 All-Time Women’s Frozen Four Tournament History